Recillah-Khamala/ToDosApp/README.md

 ### To have a copy of this project running on your local machine, follow these commands:

 - Clone this repo to your local machine
-  -  `git clone git@github.com:aceDavon/math-magician.git`
+  -  `git@github.com:Rn486/ToDosApp.git`
-  - Open the folder "Math-magician and run `npm install` to install all necesary scripts,
+  - Open the folder "ToDosApp and run `npm install` to install all necesary scripts,
   - Run from your termminal, `npm start` to open the project in your browser.

 **This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).**